 by Tim Drake (2017 – RedDoor Publishing)

 You may be checking your 401(k) and IRA regularly these days, but how about your mindset?
+It’s a very important asset if you’re facing a big transition or a midlife career change.

-Tim Drake’s book is about cultivating the proper mindset, resilience, and creativity to create a ‘second bite of the cherry’ in mid-life and beyond.
+Tim Drake’s book is about cultivating the proper mindset, resilience, and creativity to create a ‘second bite of the cherry’ in midlife and beyond.
 It’s not a theoretical piece.
 It’s based on his personal experiences.
 After having built a successful business, being forced to sell it during a recession at 50 in the 1990s, he needed to create new opportunities for himself.

 Unfortunately, many Baby Boomers today are forced away from traditional employment and shift toward alternative working lives.
 Drake notes the difficulties and challenges involved, but he highlights a long list of positives that this generation has over previous ones.
 It’s also clear how easy it is to take many of the advantages we have for granted.
 However, his book is not Pollyannish – he espouses a sense of realistic optimism (as well as good humor throughout).